wildfly/quickstart/kitchensink-cordova/android/README.md

 The application will be running on the Emulator.

-Converting an AeroGear HTML5 + REST Web App to a Hybrid App with Apache Cordova
+Converting a HTML5 + REST Web App to a Hybrid App with Apache Cordova
 --------------------------------------------------------------------------------

 If you have an existing Web Application based on HTML5 + REST you can follow [this guide](http://aerogear.org/docs/guides/HTML5ToHybridWithCordova)